ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Results

 We evaluated the added value of ConTEXTual Net's cross-attention module and different vision-based augmentation methods.
 Without vision augmentations, ConTEXTual Net (0.668 $\pm$ 0.010) only slightly outperformed the baseline U-Net (0.649 $\pm$ 0.014).
-When the vision augmentations described in the methods are applied, ConTEXTual Net's (0.716 $\pm$ 0.016) relative performance compared to the baseline U-Net (0.687 $\pm$ 0.014) increases to a 2.9 Dice point improvement.
-The performance of ConTEXTual Net significantly decreases (0.671 $\pm$ 0.019) when the reports are replaced with padding tokens (i.e., an empty string was used as input), which indicates that the reports are indeed adding helpful context to the segmentation.
-When horizontal flipping is applied ConTEXTual Net's (0.675 $\pm$ 0.016) performance decreases by 4.1 Dice points and is comparable to using the empty string as input.
-This suggests that the model learned to ignore the text when augmentations break the image-text correspondence.
-All other vision augmentations listed were found to improve the model performance.
+When the vision augmentations were applied, ConTEXTual Net's (0.716 $\pm$ 0.016) relative performance compared to the baseline U-Net (0.680 $\pm$ 0.014) increases to a 3.6 Dice point improvement.
+The performance of ConTEXTual Net significantly decreases (0.671 $\pm$ 0.019) when the reports are replaced with padding tokens (i.e., an empty string was used as input), which indicates that the reports are indeed helping guide the segmentation.
+When horizontal image flipping is applied, ConTEXTual Net's (0.675 $\pm$ 0.016) performance decreases by 4.1 Dice points and is comparable to using the empty string as input.
+This suggests the model learned to ignore the text when augmentations break the image-text correspondence.
+All other vision augmentations improved the model performance.